12 FAQs about auto-enrolment

 You should give your employees general information about your pension scheme.
 For example, you might pass on information from the scheme provider or let them know about other sources of information.

 You should be careful not to give advice or encourage an employee to make a particular decision, as you are not qualified to give financial advice.
 You can offer employees up to £500-worth of independent financial advice on pensions as a tax free benefit.

 11. Can I encourage my employees to opt out so that I do not have to operate a pension scheme?

 No. You must not do anything to deter your employees from auto-enrolling: for example, offering higher pay to employees who opt out, or discriminating against employees who do not opt out.
 You could face substantial fines or even criminal action.

 12. How much do we have to contribute to the pension scheme?

-The minimum contribution for 2019/20 that the employer must contribute is 3% of the employee's qualifying earnings between £6,136 and £50,000.
+For 2019/20, the minimum contribution that the employer must make is 3% of the employee's qualifying earnings between £6,136 and £50,000.
 The total contribution made by employer and employee must be at least 8%.

 Browse topics: Employment law